santilland/plotty/README.md

 plotty
 ======

-Library for helping plot 2D data and provide colorscale functionality.
+plotty is a library for helping plot 2D data and provide color scaling functionality.
+Put your array data in it and receive a fresh image.

-Index file working locally can be found in `test` folder.

 Installation
 ------------